Lebanese foreign minister quits over slow reforms, Aoun adviser takes over

 Lebanon named the president's diplomatic adviser as new foreign minister on Monday after Nassif Hitti quit the post, blaming a lack of political will to enact reforms to halt a financial meltdown which he warned could turn Lebanon into a failed state.

-President Michel Aoun and Prime Minister Hassan Diab accepted the resignation and appointed Charbel Wehbe, Aoun's diplomatic adviser since 2017, as foreign minister, said two decrees read out by the cabinet's secretary general.
-Wehbe, 67, is a former secretary general of the foreign ministry.
+In his resignation statement, Hitti cited "the absence of an effective will to achieve structural, comprehensive reform".
+President Michel Aoun and Prime Minister Hassan Diab accepted the resignation and appointed Charbel Wehbe, Aoun's diplomatic adviser since 2017, as foreign minister.

+Wehbe, 67, is a former secretary general of the ministry.
+"MULTIPLE BOSSES"

 Hitti, a former ambassador to the Arab League, was appointed in January when Diab's cabinet took office with the support of the Iran-backed Hezbollah movement and its allies.
 "I took part in this government to work for one boss called Lebanon, then I found in my country multiple bosses and contradictory interests," Hitti said.
 "If they do not come together in the interest of rescuing the Lebanese people, God forbid, the ship will sink with everyone on it."